Reef-Catchments-Science-Partnership/2024-Te-Ngaio_TSS-RiparianVegetation/README.md

 **Coredata.csv**: Used for all scripts and analyses

 ## 2. Scripts
-1. **TSS Against Total Cover**: Scatter plots with regression lines - Scatter with Regression lines with each site class and season
+1. **TSS Against Total Cover**:
+- Scatter with Regression lines with each site class and season
+3. **Spatial Data Clip Process**:
+- Using R to derive site specific riparian buffer and reduce/clip catchment wide fractional cover raster to site specific riparian buffer.
-2. **Spatial Data Clip Process** : All monitoring site polygons are GDA1994
+- All monitoring site polygons are GDA1994
+4. **Figures for Appendices**:
+- Histograms
-3. **Figures for Appendices**: Histograms, Auto Correlation Functions
+- Auto Correlation Functions

 ## 3. Credits and Acknowledgements
 DETSI Water Quality Investigations Team – Total suspended solid equivilent data